 What study options are there to study a postgraduate course?

 Our postgraduate courses can be studied on a Full time, Part-time or Distance Learning basis.
-Please view our postgraduate courses on our website to find the right course for you.
+Please view our courses and filter by postgraduate to find the right course for you.

 Should I study part-time or full-time?

 The decision to study part-time or full-time is a personal one and is dependent on how you like to study and how you can fit in your studies around your personal life and other commitments.
 A full-time course can be more intensive and is normally completed within 12 months, whereas part-time courses can be split over 24 months.

 Therefore we would advise you to look at your personal circumstances and decide which study option is best suited to fit around your other commitments.
 Whether you decide to study full-time or part-time, our aim is to help you get the very best out of University through excellent teaching and helpful support.

 What is the difference between taught and research based postgraduate study?

 A taught postgraduate (PG) course is very similar to undergraduate study, with seminars lectures and assignments.
 Whereas a research based postgraduate course, such as a PhD, is a lot more independent, in which you will have tutorials but it will be mainly focused on your thesis with your supervisor.

 On average a taught PG course is 12 months full-time or 24 months part-time, whereas a research PG course can take 18-36 months full-time or 36-48 months part-time.

 Here are the average study time periods in the UK: